Grundmanis/console-log-for-devices/README.md

 2. Every console.log or console.error message will be displayed in that block
 3. Click on that block will clear it (remove all previous messages)
 4. To change block styles just rewrite css rules to ```#develope-mode```
+5. Block has ```max-height: 150px```, so You will be able to scroll content inside with height more then 150px

 ## Usage